adidas/js-linter-configs/README.md

 As a fix for this, we improved the resolution by adding `require.resolve` to each `extends` entry in our configurations so it will look for a nested module instead.

-Be aware that currently there is no way to resolve either relative or absolute paths for the `plugins` section of Eslint:
+Be aware that currently there is no way to resolve either relative or absolute paths for the `plugins` section of ESLint:

 - https://github.com/eslint/eslint/issues/3458
 - https://github.com/eslint/eslint/issues/6237